-Figure 7 shows changes having taken place in recent years in working and family leaves among mothers of children aged under three.
-Over the past three years, the share of working mothers has grown slightly and the share of mothers on family leave from work and at home without an employment relationship has decreased.
-In 2016, good one-third of mothers with children aged under three were at home without an employment relationship.
-This group includes both mothers that primarily care for children at home and those whose main activity is something else besides caring for a child, such as studying or unemployment.
+Figure 7 shows changes having taken place in recent years in work and family leaves among mothers of children aged under three years.
+Over the last five years the share of working mothers with children under the age of three has increased.
+In 2018, forty per cent of mothers with children under the age of three were working.
+The share has increased by five percentage points from 2014.
+At the same time, the share of mothers on family leave has decreased.
+In 2018, good one-third of mothers with children aged under three were at home without an employment relationship.
+This group includes both mothers that primarily care for children at home and those whose main activity is something else than caring for a child, such as studying or unemployment.
+(Figure 7.)